Digital Twin-Assisted Space-Air-Ground Integrated Multi-Access Edge Computing for Low-Altitude Economy: An Online Decentralized Optimization Approach: Conclusion

 \section{Conclusion}

-In this work, we explored the integration of computation offloading, satellite selection, resource allocation, and UAV trajectory control in an SAGIMEC-assisted ICPS.
-We formally formulated the optimization problem to maximize the QoS for all IoTDs.
+In this paper, we explored the integration of computation offloading, satellite selection, resource allocation, and UAV trajectory control in digital twin-assisted SAGIMEC to advance the development of the LAE.
+We formally formulated the optimization problem to maximize the QoS for all ISDs.
 To solve this complex problem, we proposed ODOA, which combines the Lyapunov optimization framework for online control, the MAB model for online learning, and game theory for decentralized algorithm design.
 The mathematical analysis demonstrated that the ODOA not only meets the UAV energy constraint but also features low computational complexity.
-Simulation results indicated that the ODOA exhibits overall superior performance with respect to the time-averaged IoTD cost, average task completion latency, and time-averaged IoTD energy consumption.
+The simulation results indicate that the ODOA exhibits overall superior performance with respect to the time-averaged ISD cost, average task completion latency, and time-averaged ISD energy consumption.

+\begin{IEEEbiography}[{ }]{Long He} received a BS degree in Computer Science and Technology from Chengdu University of Technology, Sichuan, China, in 2019.
+He is currently working toward the PhD degree in Computer Science and Technology at Jilin University, Changchun, China.
+His research interests include vehicular networks and edge computing. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Geng Sun} (S'17-M'19) received the B.S. degree in communication engineering from Dalian Polytechnic University, and the Ph.D. degree in computer science and technology from Jilin University, in 2011 and 2018, respectively.
+He was a Visiting Researcher with the School of Electrical and Computer Engineering, Georgia Institute of Technology, USA.
+He is a Professor in College of Computer Science and Technology at Jilin University, and his research interests include wireless networks, UAV communications, collaborative beamforming and optimizations. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Zemin Sun} received a BS degree in Software Engineering, an MS degree and a Ph.D degree in Computer Science and Technology from Jilin University, Changchun, China, in 2015, 2018, and 2022, respectively.
+Her research interests include vehicular networks, edge computing, and game theory. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Jiacheng Wang} received a bachelor’s degree from the Department of Science, Kunming University of Science and Technology in 2015, and the M.E. and Ph.D. degrees from the Department of Communication and Information Technology, Chongqing University of Posts and Telecommunications in 2018 and 2022, respectively.
+He is currently a Research Associate in computer science and engineering with Nanyang Technological University, Singapore.
+His research interests include wireless sensing, semantic communications, and metaverse. \end{IEEEbiography}